pecameron/phil-stuff/ose-bare/README-10ge.md

 to the OPTIONS parameter.
 For example:
 OPTIONS='--selinux-enabled --insecure-registry 172.30.0.0/16'

+The hosts in the cluster have 4 NICs.
+Two are 1Ge and 2 are 10Ge connected to a private network switch.
+Lab network access is on one of the 1Ge NICs (eno3).
+We will setup the two 10Ge NICs one for cluster internal traffic and the other for nfs access.
+No particular reason, they are there so lets use them.

 Disable iptables - (may already be disabled)
 The Openshift Ansible, in a later step, installs the needed iptables rules.
 At this point make sure iptables is disabled on all nodes.
 Since this is